 Royal Mail assigns postcodes to address locations for the sole purpose of providing an efficient mail delivery service.

-Postcodes may be discarded, reassigned and reused as a result of demolitions and new building activity.
+Postcodes may be terminated, reassigned and reused as a result of demolitions and new building activity.

-Royal Mail may occasionally decide to reuse these discarded postcodes in another part of the same postcode sector and thus the physical location of a postcode may shift.
+Royal Mail may occasionally decide to reuse these terminated postcodes in another part of the same postcode sector, thus the physical location of a postcode may shift.

-This could cause data to be assigned to the wrong area unless care is taken to use the correct year's directory (note though that Royal Mail will aim to not reuse a postcode for at least two years after it has been discarded).
+This could cause data to be assigned to the wrong area unless care is taken to use the correct year's directory (note though that Royal Mail aims not to reuse a postcode for at least two years after it has been discarded).

-Once a ward boundary has changed the allocation of some properties will be incorrect.
+Once a ward boundary has changed, the allocation of some properties may change.

 In addition, when the next version of the postcode directory is released, it will once again be affected by straddling.

-All properties in the split postcode will end up referenced to either Ward A or Ward B, and this means that a proportion of them are bound to be wrong.
+All properties in the split postcode will end up referenced to either ward A or ward B, and this means that a proportion of them may appear to be inconsistent.

-However, although we can relate the grid reference of the postcode centroid to a map, and perform detailed analysis on the associated data, this method does not solve the problems of straddling and boundary change.
+Although we can relate the grid reference of the postcode centroid to a map and perform detailed analysis on the associated data, this method does not solve the problems of straddling and boundary change.